Optimized control protocols for stable skyrmion creation using deep reinforcement learning: Results

 To evaluate their thermal stability, we performed relaxation simulations using the generated skyrmion textures as initial configurations.
 These simulations were conducted under the final parameter set of the protocols: $\mu_0\bm{H} = (0, 0, 0.15)~\text{T}$ and $T = 100$~K. The morphological evolution was characterized by the skyrmion area $A$ and the ellipticity $\delta$, the latter of which is defined as:

 where $\lambda^+$ and $\lambda^-$ ($\lambda^+ \geq \lambda^- > 0$) are the eigenvalues of the dissipative tensor $\mathcal{D}_{ij} = \int dx dy \frac{\partial \bm{m}}{\partial r_i} \cdot \frac{\partial \bm{m}}{\partial r_j}$ \cite{masell2020spin}, with $r_1=x$ and $r_2=y$.
 Here, $\delta = 0$ corresponds to a perfectly circular profile, while $\delta \to 1$ represents highly elliptical distortion.
 Figure~\ref{fig4}(a) depicts the annihilation process of an antiskyrmion generated via the field-sweep method.
-During relaxation, $A$ decreases steadily [Fig.~\ref{fig4}(e)], while $\delta$ increases from its initial value of $0.44$ to a maximum of $0.62$ at $t = 0.2273~\text{ns}$ [Fig.~\ref{fig4}(d)].
+During relaxation, $A$ decreases steadily [Fig.~\ref{fig4}(e)], while $\delta$ increases from its initial value of $0.44$ to a maximum of $0.62$ at $t = 227.3~\text{ps}$ [Fig.~\ref{fig4}(d)].
 Shortly thereafter, the antiskyrmion collapses into the FM ground state, a behavior consistent with reports that antiskyrmions are energetically unfavorable in systems with isotropic interfacial DMI \cite{koshibae2016theory, hoffmann2017antiskyrmions}.
 Similarly, Figure~\ref{fig4}(b) illustrates the annihilation of an oversized skyrmion produced by the 50th-generation protocol.
-Following initial breathing-mode oscillations ($t \lesssim 0.02~\text{ns}$), the skyrmion undergoes a rapid reduction in size [Fig.~\ref{fig4}(e)].
-Simultaneously, elliptical deformation becomes pronounced, driving the ellipticity to a sharp peak of $\delta = 0.47$ at $t = 0.031~\text{ns}$ [Fig.~\ref{fig4}(d)], leading to collapse at $t = 0.0327~\text{ns}$.
-Such annihilation is consistent with collapse driven by internal elliptical excitation modes \cite{lin2014internal, masell2020spin}.
-By contrast, the skyrmion generated by the 200th-generation protocol remains topologically intact [Fig.~\ref{fig4}(c)], with both $\delta$ and $A$ exhibiting bounded oscillations [Fig.~\ref{fig4}(d)--(e)].
-Across all realizations, the ensemble-wide maxima remain bounded by $A < 428~\text{nm}^2$ and $\delta < 0.39$, indicating robust thermal stability.
-This reliability originates from the low initial magnetic energy of the state, which lies close to the equilibrium configuration.
-This reduced energetic excess suppresses the excitation of internal modes and lowers the attempt frequency for overcoming the collapse barrier \cite{desplat2018thermal, PhysRevB.107.184414}.
+Following initial breathing-mode oscillations ($t \lesssim 20~\text{ps}$), the skyrmion undergoes a rapid reduction in size [Fig.~\ref{fig4}(e)].
+Simultaneously, elliptical deformation becomes pronounced, driving the ellipticity to a sharp peak of $\delta = 0.47$ at $t = 31~\text{ps}$ [Fig.~\ref{fig4}(d)], leading to collapse at $t = 32.7~\text{ps}$.
+One possible explanation for such annihilation is the thermally activated excitation of the elliptic distortion mode ($l=2$)~\cite{lin2014internal, desplat2018thermal}, which can induce elliptical deformation of the skyrmion prior to collapse.
+By contrast, the skyrmion generated by the 200th-generation protocol remains topologically intact [Fig.~\ref{fig4}(c)], with both $\delta$ and $A$ exhibiting bounded oscillations [Fig.~\ref{fig4}(d)--(e)]; across all realizations, the ensemble-wide maxima remain bounded by $A < 428~\text{nm}^2$ and $\delta < 0.39$.
+This indicates that the skyrmion remains close to the equilibrium configuration and thereby reducing the likelihood of thermally activated collapse~\cite{desplat2018thermal}.